A special series playthrough review – Part eight, WWII

 Further reducing the emotional impact of Red’s journey is us jumping out of his boots and into others; or in one case, High Heels.
 As French Resistance soldier Rousseau, we wander a German garrison.
 It might be grand that we’re playing as a female for a change, but she doesn’t do anything other than sneak and the level is little more than filler – most insultingly, it transpires Rousseau watched her family slaughtered by a Nazi who happens to run this garrison and she gets to kill him in revenge.
 It would have been far more interesting to see her realise he’s here and you chose to jeopardise the mission to exact her revenge – or not.
 But, WWII is just by the numbers.
 Another missed moment comes when we find German civilians hiding in a hotel we’re supposed to defend.
 The COs get into an argument about what to do with them and does Red have an opinion?
 Nope.
 The decision is made without our input and all Red does is write to his sweetie that tension between the COs is rising.
 If I was her, my reply would be ‘Dear John … I’m rage quitting you’.

 And that Rage Quit eventually arrives.
-I really wanted to see this through but when I’m bounced into a pilot I eventually just lose it.
-It looks fantastic and really tries to bring home to intensity of a dogfight.
-Except, whereas other CoD games kept flying simple and effective, this is infuriatingly haphazard and fraught.
+I really wanted to see this through but when I’m bounced into being a pilot I eventually just lose it.
+It looks fantastic and really tries to bring home the intensity of a dogfight, except, this is infuriatingly haphazard and fraught.
 This should be exciting not aggravating.
 Even if I master the plane, which has the aerodynamics of a 5-year old’s paper plane, I have to avoid hitting our planes, of which there are dozens.
 After hours of struggling I get through it, only to discover yet another squadron approaching.
 On top of which, this is to provide support to Red’s squad, essentially same as the tank mission.
 I just hate this game.
 Rage Quit.

-WWII is just a flashy, hollow, lazy game filled with completely outdated levels and basic gameplay; if you played this on the lowest settings you'd think you were in CoD1 but without that game's adventurous style, and to play it is to be totally at odds with the mini-series cutscenes.
-I didn’t think it was possible to get WWII so wrong.
+WWII is just a flashy, hollow, lazy game filled with completely outdated levels and basic gameplay; I didn’t think it was possible to get WWII so wrong.
 But the biggest let-down with raging quitting at this stage is I know what follows; a sequence where one of my buddies is captured and taken to a concentration camp.
 I don’t know if that would wind up coming across as a No Russian moment, but I do know games have matured enough to tackle such troubling subjects.
 I also know WWII isn’t the game to do it.
 It’s far too generic to really do such an experience justice; if Red had been involved, if we’d actually had our own war to fight, I might have applauded such a moment.
 I’ll never know, because I have no intention of playing this again.
 If WWII wants to step foot in a concentration camp, it needs to put every foot right that leads to that moment, and WWII just followed in CoD1’s footsteps.

 We’ve answered the call enough times now though.
 Activision’s duty should be to let Treyarch, Infinity Ward and Sledgehammer loose to create their own franchises; in those later games you get the sense that they want to be doing something else; IW was a prime example.
 I’d love to see what those devs can do when their tour of duty is up.